 Forget what you thought you knew about bear hibernation

 When I first heard it argued that bears don’t truly hibernate, it rocked my world.
-Pretty much my whole life, I’d been taught to believe that bears were hibernators.
+Pretty much my whole life, I’d been taught that bears were hibernators.
 But is it true?
 Do bears hibernate, or is it something else?
-And what other wildlife facts might I have been incorrectly inundated to believe?
+And what other wildlife facts might I have been incorrectly inundated with?

 And what about other supposed hibernators, like squirrels, bats and marmots?
 Are they true hibernators or are they just deep sleepers?

-Wildlife is endlessly fascinating, not least so because they have so many cool adaptations.
+Wildlife is endlessly fascinating, in part because they have so many cool adaptations.
 We can learn survival tricks from these adaptations, they can help us navigate more safely in the backcountry and they offer good trivia to trot out at parties (well, at the risk of outing myself as a nature nerd).

 Some scientists even theorize that the bear’s winter behaviour could inspire medical advances, or help us achieve long distance space travel!
 (More on that, in a bit.)